Symbiosis

 ELENA1 kopie

-Since the publication of Charles Darwin’s On the Origin of Species by Means of Natural Selection, or the Preservation of Favoured Races in the Struggle of Life was published in 1859, biological evolutionary theories flourished.
-Between the 1930s and 1950s the so-called Modern Synthesis or New Synthesis (Huxley, 1942) synthesised Darwin’s theory of evolution with Gregor Mendel’s work on genetics into a joint mathematical framework.
-As a consequence, a great deal of complex systems, organisations and relations (incl. code fragments, genes, cells, organisms, populations, species, ecosystems) were described and reduced to mathematical equations of competition and struggle.
-Among many famous works inspired by this logic, the work of British evolutionary biologist and zoologist Richard Dawkins’s The Selfish Gene (1976) stands out for the lasting impact his sociobiological analysis had on our contemporary social imaginary.
-He argues that all animals, plants, bacteria, and viruses are “survival machines, robot vehicles blindly programmed to preserve the selfish molecules known as genes” (p.xxi).
-While the expression ‘survival of the fittest’ he refers to is attributed to philosopher and sociologist Herbert Spencer, who inspired by Darwin, wrote Principles of Biology (1864) in which he outlines correlations between Darwin’s theory of natural selection with his laissez-faire economic theory.
+The seminal publication by Charles Darwin On the Origin of Species by Means of Natural Selection, or the Preservation of Favoured Races in the Struggle of Life was published in 1859.
+Since then it has been appropriated to serve extractive capitalist, racist and oppressive means and ends.
+In the 20th century, between the 1930s and 1950s the so-called Modern Synthesis or New Synthesis (Huxley, 1942) combined Darwin’s theory of evolution with Gregor Mendel’s work on genetics into a joint mathematical framework.
+As a consequence, a great deal of complex systems, organisations and relations (incl. code fragments, genes, cells, organisms, populations, species, ecosystems) were described as and reduced to mathematical equations of competition and struggle.
+Among many famous works inspired by this logic.

 It matters what matters we use to think other matters with; it matters what stories we tell to tell other stories with; it matters what knots knot knots, what thoughts think thoughts, what descriptions describe descriptions, what ties tie ties.
 It matters what stories make worlds, what worlds make stories.